-Setting up a website on WordPress is easy enough once you get the hang of it; the difficult part that crops up later is maintaining and optimizing it.
+Setting up a website on WordPress is easy enough once you get the hang of it; the difficult part that crops up later is WordPress maintenance and optimization.

-Maintaining your WordPress site is not merely necessary, it is imperative!
+Maintaining your WordPress site is not just necessary, it is imperative!

 To begin with, WordPress maintenance covers everything your site needs to keep functioning smoothly.
 This includes: